DrunkenAlcoholic/nLauncher/README.md

 ## Configuration

-The first time you run `nLauncher`, it creates:
+The first time you run `nlauncher`, it creates:

 ```
 ~/.config/nLauncher/nlauncher.toml